 Most financial aid awards are based on demonstrated financial need, which is the difference between the Cost of Attendance (COA) and the Expected Family Contribution (EFC).
-EFC is the amount that the government believes you and your family can be reasonable expected to contribute toward your college costs this year and is based on your FAFSA information.
+EFC is the amount that the government believes you and your family can be reasonable expected to contribute toward your college costs this year and is based on your FAFSA information (or California Dream Act Application for AB 540 students).